LoganEStack/cs_compendium/README.md

 	-   **Master-master replication:** Having two write servers instead of just one in case that one goes down.
 Both masters serve reads and writes and coordinate with each other on writes.
 If either master goes down, the system can continue to operate with both reads and writes.
 This requires a load balancer, increases complexity, and introduces potential inconsistency.

 	-   **Federation:** Federation (or functional partitioning) splits up databases by function.
 For example, instead of a single, monolithic database, you could have three databases: forums, users, and products, resulting in less read and write traffic to each database and therefore less replication lag.
 Smaller databases result in more data that can fit in memory, which in turn results in more cache hits due to improved cache locality.
-With no single central master serializing writes you can write in parallel, increasing throughput.
+With no single central master serializing writes, you can write in parallel, increasing throughput.
 Federation is not effective if your schema requires huge functions or tables.
+Correction: federation is the combining of databases (say, Azure and Oracle) virtually so that they appear as one.

 	-   **Sharding:** Distributes data across different databases such that each database can only manage a subset of the data.
 Taking a users database as an example, as the number of users increases, more shards are added to the cluster.
 We could split these users into 2, 3 or more databases alphabetically based on their last name, for example.
 This makes SQL queries more difficult.